 Cellular structure and organization; physiological processes; classification; reproduction and development; relationship of plant groups.
 Students who have passed BIOL 240W may not schedule this course.
-Spring semester.
+Available in the spring semester.

 Human heredity and evolution, individual and social implications.
 The course is for non-majors; students who have passed BIOL 222 or BIOL 230W or any upper-division biology course may not schedule this course.
 Fall and spring semesters.